 Gram negative short rods.
-B. abortus, B. canis, B. melitensis, B. suis, B. neotomae They can be very slow to grow, I had one blood culture turn positive on the 42nd day of incubation.
-Let the lab know you are looking for it.
+B. abortus, B. canis, B. melitensis, B. suis, B. neotomae.
+They can be very slow to grow, I had one blood culture turn positive on the 42nd day of incubation.
+Let the lab know you are looking for it in part as it is hard to grow but more importantly it is one of those organsims the lab tech can catch from the cultures.
+There is also serology.

 Worldwide, from expose to animals, especially unpasteurized dairy products.